Willian urges Brazil's fickle fans to get behind team

 The 25-year-old former Corinthians player joined Chelsea last year after a long spell in the former Soviet bloc and he settled quickly at Stamford Bridge.

-His form with the Blues has been too good to ignore and while his club failed to win any major honours, his versatility is an obvious attraction to Scolari.
+His form with the Blues has been too good to ignore and while his club failed to win any major honors, his versatility is an obvious attraction to Scolari.

 “I’ve played some good games for Chelsea this season in the centre of midfield as well as wide on the flanks, both right and left,” Willian said.